 - Anyone 65 years of age or older.

 - Women who are pregnant, trying to get pregnant, or breastfeeding.

 - Anyone who has a low or weakened immune system.

 - Anyone who has a chronic health condition.

 - Anyone who lives in in a long-term care center.

 These people are at greater risk of having health problems that lead to death.
 It is even more important that they receive an annual flu vaccine.
-It helps prevent severe cases or problems related to flu.
-It also lowers their chance of needing to go the hospital, which raises costs.
+It prevents severe cases or problems related to flu.
+It also lowers their chance of hospitalization.

 If you aren’t high risk, you still should get a flu vaccine.
 It protects everyone around you.
 This is especially true if you work in health care or care for high-risk people.